ludocode/onramp/docs/setup-guide.md

-## Unix-like systems
+## POSIX setup

+### Building for POSIX

-Onramp includes setup scripts for POSIX systems in `scripts/posix/`.
+Onramp includes build scripts for POSIX systems in `scripts/posix/`.
 Build Onramp like this:

 ```sh
 scripts/posix/build.sh